The Goat and Her Three Kids: Critical reception and cultural legacy

 A distinct interpretation of the narrative was provided by Dan Grădinaru, a researcher of Creangă's work, who exposed it to psychoanalytical interpretation and contended that it offers insight into the writer's own childhood (as reflected in Creangă's own Childhood Memories).
 In his interpretation, the wolf stands for Creangă's father Ştefan, who probably lived separate from Creangă's mother Smaranda, but who may have visited her occasionally for sexual privileges.
 Grădinaru's version also claims that the author, perceiving the events through a version of the Oedipus complex, cast himself as the youngest kid, and that his escape into the chimney alludes to the maternal vagina.
-Literary critic Luminiţa Marcu commends Grădinaru's monograph overall, but argues that such interpretations are speculative, likening them to the esoteric interpretations of philosopher Vasile Lovinescu and to "schoolboy applications of psychoanalytic patterns."
+Literary critic Luminița Marcu commends Grădinaru's monograph overall, but argues that such interpretations are speculative, likening them to the esoteric interpretations of philosopher Vasile Lovinescu and to "schoolboy applications of psychoanalytic patterns."

 Ion Creangă's tale has left an enduring mark on the Romanian education system.
 It has been a traditional feature of textbooks and reading recommendations for the youngest students throughout the 20th century, and has remained so into the 21st.
 A part of this period corresponded to communist rule, during which the text was reportedly given an ideologized interpretation.
 Discussing the paraliterary propaganda of primers issued under communism as the a "political fairy tale subject to communist legality", literary critic Ion Manolescu referred to a 1986 edition, which featured an adapted and illustrated version of Creangă's tale, as confronting "a patibulary wolf with a bourgeois appearance" to "a goat dressed in peasant costume".
 "The Goat and Her Three Kids" inspired works in various media from as early as the interwar, when it was turned into a musical theater play for children by Romanian composer Alexandru Zirra.
 Such derivative works were also produced throughout communism and after the 1989 Revolution.
 They include Cristian Pepino's puppet theater adaptation, which premiered in 2002.

 The tale is part of Ion Creangă's legacy in Romania's literature.
 In 1968, it was turned into an animated short by filmmaker Anton Mater.
 A 1978 operatic version was composed by Zlata Tkach, with a libretto by poet Grigore Vieru.
 Igor Vieru, one of the Moldavian SSR's critically acclaimed visual artists, created illustrations for local editions of the story.